Support for Students

 For students living more than two kilometres from College, a Travel Grant may be available, often in the form of subsidised bus pass.
-Additional support is available for students living on the IOW.
+Additional support is available for students living on the Isle of Wight.
 For information on all forms of support for travel please visit the Student Services Help Desk.
 All travel payments are based on full attendance of your study programme.

 The College has negotiated reduced bus charges with First Bus Group and Stagecoach for Termly 7 Day Passes.
 The cost of bus passes is further subsidised by the College if you live more than two (straight line) kilometres away and may be fully supported if you are eligible for a College Bursary.
 You can obtain your competitively priced bus pass for First Bus from the Student Services Desk in Room 15 or if a Stagecoach pass is required it can be purchased directly from their website.